sentinel-official/docs/docs/getting-started/dao.md

 ## Funding

-The DAO is funded with tokens from the community fund, approximately 240,000,000 tokens, to support the implementation of these initiatives.
+The DAO is funded with coins from the community fund, approximately 240,000,000 coins, to support the implementation of these initiatives.
 The precise amount will be determined based on the requirements and the scope of our operations, subject to approval by DAO members.
 A multi-signature (multi-sig) wallet has been established and will be under the supervision of DAO members.

 Multisig wallet: `sent1ug9ene2fkw749nutuzd858r6sqeljt6f6vya33`